-Below are some of the best comfort food choices to enjoy while you’re waiting for the downpour.
+Here are some of the best comfort food choices to enjoy while you’re enjoying the downpour!

 - Vada Pav